pdoehle/swc-notes/sql-ecol.md

 library(dbplyr)
 ```

-- If students don't have the file they can redownload it using the following:
+- If students don't have the file they can re-download it using the following:

 ```r
 dir.create("data", showWarnings = FALSE)